esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 ### Creating masking/anonymization rules

-Anonymizations are organized by table and performed on one or more of its columns and on columns from dependent tables (i.e. foreign keys).
-The table anonymizations are organized by worktasks and the table anonymization statement contains separate statements for each column that is to be anonymized.
+Anonymizations are organized by table and performed on one or more of its columns and on columns from dependent tables (i.e., foreign keys).
+The table anonymizations are organized by Work Tasks and the table anonymization statement contains separate statements for each column that is to be anonymized.

 An anonymization rule is one of